arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 8.31.16
+Two possible causes of Riso printer jams: layers with a lot of ink and layers with objects close to the top of the page.

 ### 8.27.16
 A bike roller is a contraption used for indoor biking.
 It's composed of three steel "rollers", or cylinders, which are stuck between a frame to make